 Strength and biodegradability—these are the benefits of using cellulose to make plastics and other packaging materials.
 The cellulose can be harvested from plant materials, such as byproducts of agricultural processing and production, as well as forestry residues.

 He is extracting cellulose from a model feedstock, corn stover—the stalks, leaves, cobs, husk and tassels left after harvesting, and then using inorganic salts to dissolve the cellulose.
 “We are establishing protocols to extract cellulose from renewable agricultural residues and then solubilizing it to make strong, biodegradable films,” Janaswamy explained.
-“This will allow us our nation’s abundant supply of cellulose to create environmentally friendly products.”
+“This will allow us to use our nation’s abundant supply of cellulose to create environmentally friendly products.”

-He gathered data on the extraction process through support from the North Central Regional Sun Grant Center.
+He gathered preliminary data on the extraction process through support from the North Central Regional Sun Grant Center.
 Graduate student Cecilia Wambui Wanjuu, who completed her master’s degree this summer, also worked on the project.

 “Cellulose can potentially be extracted from several types of biomass and used to make biofilms.
 This will generate extra income for farmers,” Janaswamy said.
 Using cellulose to create biodegradable products that can replace petroleum-based plastics will reduce the impact these packaging materials have on the environment.